keymanapp/keyboards/README.md

 ## Community

-We appreciate the effort of reaching out about any issue or suggestion to help us improve the experience and keyboards.
+We appreciate the effort of reaching out about any issue or suggestion that is beneficial for the community.
 Share with us on our community site: <https://community.software.sil.org/new-message?groupname=keyman>